wandb/weave/docs/docs/get-started/quickstart.md

 Run this application and your console will output a link to view it within W&B.

 :::note
-OpenAI calls are automatically tracked with weave but you can add other LLMs easily by wrapping them with `@weave.op()`
+Calls made with the openai library are automatically tracked with weave but you can add other LLMs easily by wrapping them with `@weave.op()`
 :::

 ## What's next?

-Checkout out the tutorial to build a tracked evaluations pipeline so you can iteratively improve your applications.
+- Follow the [Build an Evaluation pipeline tutorial](/docs/get-started/tutorial) to start iteratively improving your applications.
+- Learn how to create parameters functions with [Models](/docs/using-weave/models).
+- [Serve](/using-weave/serve) and [Deploy](/using-weave/deploy) Weave Ops with the Weave toolbelt.